hithaishisurendra/Multi-agent-swe-bench/README.md

 ### Resolution

-**1 of 174 resolved.** Every other system in the study (single-shot and agentic) resolved zero instances.
+**0 of 174 resolved.** Every system in the study (single-shot and agentic) resolved zero instances.
 The published Phase 1 baseline on SWE-bench-C is also 0%.

 ### What Blocks Resolution